gabip86/gabip86/README.md

 - 👋 Hi, I’m Gabriella Pál
-- 👀 I’m interested in programming
+- 👀 I’m passionate about programming
-- 🌱 I’m currently learning JavaScript Fullstack web development at a bootcamp
+- 🌱 I have recently graduated from a bootcamp, where I hava learnt Java, JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a full time developer job, where I could deepen and widen my current knowledge.
-- 📫 How to reach me ...
+- 📫 You can reach me on my email: gabriella.vargapal@gmail.com

 <!---
 gabip86/gabip86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.